 She was stunned.
 “You know his name, you know about Marcie.
 Stop the car right now and tell me what you want.”
 She realised she was shouting and her words tailed away.
 She looked out of window at the concrete world rushing by.
 “Please tell me.”

-He stared ahead, tapping long fingers on the wheel to an imaginary rhythm.
+He gazed ahead, tapping long fingers on the wheel to an imaginary rhythm.
 “Sometimes, I know things.”

 Just like that, the most stupid, outrageous – “What did you say?”